 • Self-Assessment.
 On Course begins and ends with a self-assessment questionnaire of important non-cognitive skills ("soft skills").
-Scores are provided for self-responsibility, self-motivation, self-management, inter-dependence, self-awareness, lifelong learning, emotional intelligence, and belief in oneself.
+Scores are provided for self-responsibility, self-motivation, self-management, interdependence, self-awareness, lifelong learning, emotional intelligence, and belief in oneself.
 Imagine working with students who develop strengths in all of these inner qualities!
-Imagine how these qualities will affect the choices the students make and the outcomes and experiences they create.
-By completing the initial questionnaire, students immediately see areas of weakness that need attention.
-By completing the concluding he [On Course] curriculum is written in a way so as to assess study skills and soft skills without intimidation and provides information and exercises to develop them.
-Most importantly, [it] places emphasis on mastery through reflection and practice and offers a post self-assessment in order for the student and faculty to measure accomplishment and celebrate success!
+Imagine how these qualities will affect the

-[On Course] is directed at students who live complicated lives; the One Student's Story feature is always relevant to somebody in the class.
+On Course] is directed at students who live complicated lives; the One Student's Story feature is always relevant to somebody in the class.
 The case studies are a great way to start conversations that focus on the most urgent needs of students who are often the first in their family to navigate college.

-Michelle Cochran, Rochester Community and Technical College
+Michelle Gochran, Rochester Community and Technical College